The Largest Economies in the World Are Set for a Massive Change

 2. China

 The growth of the Chinese economy is certainly the most astonishing rise we have witnessed in the past 50 years.
 In fact, when China began reforming its economic program in 1978, its nominal GDP was just $214 billion.
-By the end of last year, it was clearly second on the list of the largest economies in the world in 2018.
+By the end of last year, it was clearly the second-largest economy.
 The Chinese economy has grown by about 10% annually for about 35 straight years, reaching $12 trillion in 2019.
 Only recently has it been experiencing a managed slowdown.
 It’s projected to grow 6.3% in 2019 and 6.1% in 2020.

 China is widely considered to be the factory of the world.
 That’s why industry and construction represented the largest share of the country’s GDP up until 2013, when modernization pushed forward the tertiary (service) sector.
 Now, this tertiary sector represents 52.2% of the Chinese economy, while the secondary sector’s share has dropped to 40.7%.